Festival Concerts

 All events are part of the Amherst Early Music Festival, June 29 to July 13, 2025 on the campus of Muhlenberg College in Allentown, PA.
 All concerts are at 7:30 pm, except the opera, which begins at 8 pm.
-No tickets necessary, entrance is general admission.
+Guests are asked to register for the Opera, no tickets to other events are required.
+Entrance is general admission.

 ---|---|---|---|